Home » Blog » Seasonal Activities » Back to School » 3 Steps to Create Fun Back-to-School Music Mixer Activities

 You can also repeat these activities throughout the school year.
 After fall, winter, or spring breaks, or when new students are added to a class would be a perfect time to revisit music mixer activities.

 The only MUST-HAVE for a music mixer activity is that students have some form of partner activity and rotation.
-It is important that students “mix it up” and have several different partners during the activity.
+It’s important that students “mix it up” and have several different partners during the activity.

 1. Choose a Song

-Almost any song, chant, or even an instrumental piece of music that has a moderate steady tempo can work as a music mixer activity.
+Almost any song, chant, or even an instrumental piece of music with a moderate steady tempo can work as a music mixer activity.
 Consider using one of the following types of songs.

 • Welcome song